RockitBootcamp/Phoenix-Admin/Student Reviews/15.5/Jordan Slattery.md

     - fix up if statement in view.php.
 Currently has several different variables used at same if-level
   - CSS Project
     - seperate layout from design per Brad's talk on flex-box

+- Kris: Interview, not passed
+- passed all except the CSS: Box Model & CSS: Flexbox